nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 Previews
 --------

-Nextcloud supports previews of image files, the covers of MP3 files, and text files.
-These options control enabling and disabling previews, and thumbnail size.
+Nextcloud supports previews of images, PDF documents and text documents.
+Previews will show up on the right hand when the "share" link is clicked.
+Previews are not full renderings of the image from within Nextcloud.

 ::